 Honeycomb Shades Are a Great Choice for Your Home

-The most energy efficient treatments feature a honeycomb construction.
-The cells actually trap the hot or cold air, decreasing the intensity of the temperature as it enters the room.
-A honeycomb shade with a triple cell construction will increase the energy efficiency of a single pane of glass by five times and more than double the energy efficiency of a double-glazed window.
+The most energy-efficient window treatments have a honeycomb construction.
+These treatments have cells that trap hot or cold air, which helps reduce the temperature impact when it enters the room.
+For example, a honeycomb shade with a triple cell construction can enhance the energy efficiency of a single-pane window by five times and more than double the energy efficiency of a double-glazed window.

 Solar Heat Gain Coefficient

 The Solar Heat Gain Coefficient (SHGC) measures how much solar heat passes through a window.
 A lower SHGC indicates less solar heat transmission, which can keep a home cooler during the hot summer months.
 For instance, a bare, double-glazed window has an SHGC of 0.76, meaning it allows 76% of solar heat to pass through.
 However, many of the leading energy-efficient window treatments offer clean, contemporary lines that will reduce heat gain in a room and help filter sunlight.

 UV exposure poses risks not only to our skin but also to our furnishings, floors, and valuable artwork.
 Fortunately, the majority of Hunter Douglas products offer fabric options that effectively filter out 99% of these harmful rays when in the closed position.
 Additionally, popular window fashions like Silhouette® window shadings and Luminette® Privacy Sheers can block up to 86% of UV rays even in the open-vane position, providing significant protection for your interiors.

 Roller shades add a touch of style to your windows while providing some insulation.
 While not as insulating as cellular shades, they serve well for privacy, room darkening, and blocking sunlight.
 These versatile options offer a range of fabrics, colors, and weaves to complement your interior design.